galaxyeagle/galaxyeagle.github.io/_posts/2020-06-26-Creating a Website.md

 **C.** If you now check your repo in Github, it'll have been populated with your Local Website files.
 **D.** Type yourusername.github.io in your web browser & yay !
 Your website's live !

-If you make further modifications akin to Step 4, just run 3 the commands in the git bash - _git add, git commit & git push_ - & you'll update your website.
+If you make further modifications akin to Step 4, run `bundle exec jekyll build` (or simply jekyll serve) and then just run 3 the commands in the git bash - _git add, git commit & git push_ - you'll update your website.
 If you're a swift computer wizard & if your internet speed is nice, you should be able to scull through these 7 steps within 10 minutes & create your website.
 That's it folks !
 If you've any queries, let me know in the comments.